-Online MSW Programs with a Specialization in Macro and Community Practice Social Work
+Online Master of Social Work (MSW) Programs with a Specialization in Macro and Community Practice Social Work

 The practice of social work takes place in various spheres of the human services sector, including in areas where the primary concerns center on the implementation, administration, and improvement of social programs.
 This area of social work is referred to as macro or community practice social work.
 It involves working in and with communities, public and private organizations, and state and federal agencies to bring assistance to at-risk populations and people in need of a wide range of services.
 Community practice social workers conduct field research, assess social policy initiatives, and secure funding for social programs.
 Macro social work is different from clinical social work in that macro social workers typically do not work directly with individuals, families, and groups, or provide direct counseling services.
 Instead, they focus more on systems to help communities and assist underserved populations.

-What is a Macro/Community Practice Social Work Program?
+What is a Master’s in Macro/Community Practice Social Work Degree Program?

 The majority of master’s programs in social work are Master of Social Work (MSW) programs.
 An MSW is a professional degree designed to provide graduates with the knowledge and skills necessary to move beyond entry-level positions in the field and take on the responsibilities and challenges that come with advancing into more senior roles.
 Macro or community practice social work is a well-defined MSW specialization or track.
 Students in a macro MSW program receive general instruction in social work theory, research methodologies, and ethics, as well as in the design and implementation of social welfare and assistance initiatives.